Associate Professor, Architecture

 Gruen’s work also has appeared in Montana: The Magazine of Western History (2011) as well as in textbooks, anthologies, and encyclopedias on subjects ranging from monumental urban architecture in the United States to the planning and design of Disneyland in Anaheim, California.
 He has delivered papers at twenty-five professional conferences, authored more than ten book reviews, and provided the introductory essay for Architectura: Elements of Architectural Style (Barron’s Educational Series, 2008).
 He chaired a session on architectural tourism for the Society of Architectural Historians’ conference in 2014.

-Recently, Gruen served as Director of the School of Design and Construction (2015-2017) after serving the previous two years as Interim Director and Assistant Director, respectively.
-Gruen was awarded professional development leave for the academic year 2017-2018 before transitioning back to faculty.
+Gruen served as Director of the School of Design and Construction (2014-2017) before being awarded professional development leave for the 2017-2018 academic year after which he will transition back to faculty.

 Gruen selected as Honors College fellow (Spring 2017)